MicrosoftDocs/dynamics-365-unified-operations-public/articles/dev-itpro/data-entities/recurring-integrations.md

     POST https://usncax1aos.cloud.onebox.dynamics.com/en/api/connector/ack/%7BC03BB937-09ED-46DE-86EE-4520D7D7E373%7D

 ### API for getting message status
-The following API to get the status of a message is available as of hotfix XX for Platform update 12.
+The API to get the status of a message is available as of hotfix KB 4058074 for Platform update 12.
 This API is particularly useful in import scenarios to determine if a message has been successfully processed.
 A message is created when the enqueue process is completed.
-If the message returns a failed status, the external integration app can be set to retry or take another action.
+If the message returns a failed status, you can set your integration app to retry or take another action.

 **Example**